Chart Color Schemes

 Wulguru has shown very soft population growth performance across periods assessed by AreaSearch

-Based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census, Wulguru's estimated population as of Nov 2025 is around 4,598.
-This reflects an increase of 209 people (4.8%) since the 2021 Census, which reported a population of 4,389.
-The change was inferred from AreaSearch's estimate of 4,598 residents following examination of the latest ERP data release by ABS in June 2024 and an additional 2 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,569 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Wulguru's 4.8% growth since census positions it within 2.1 percentage points of the SA4 region (6.9%), indicating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth contributing approximately 48.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+As of Feb 2026, the estimated population of the suburb of Wulguru is around 4,598, reflecting an increase of 209 people since the 2021 Census.
+This growth represents a 4.8% change from the previous population count of 4,389.
+The latest resident population estimate was derived by AreaSearch following examination of the ABS's ERP data release in June 2024 and validation of two new addresses since the Census date.
+This results in a population density ratio of 1,569 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+The suburb's growth rate of 4.8% since the census places it within 2.3 percentage points of the SA4 region (7.1%).
+Population growth in the area was primarily driven by natural growth, contributing approximately 48.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Considering projected demographic shifts, lower quartile growth of Australia's non-metropolitan areas is anticipated, with the Wulguru (SA2) expected to expand by 36 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.9% in total over the 17 years.
+All migration factors, including overseas and interstate migration, were positive contributors to this growth.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Considering projected demographic shifts, lower quartile growth is anticipated for Australia's non-metropolitan areas.
+Based on aggregated SA2-level projections, the suburb of Wulguru is expected to expand by 34 persons by 2041, reflecting an increase of 0.8% in total over the 17-year period.

 Frequently Asked Questions - Population